 - General Fund is the School's primary operating fund.
-It accounts for all financial resources of the School, except those required to be accounted for in another fund. - Special Revenue Fund accounts for specific revenue, such as federal grants that are legally restricted to expenditures for particular purposes.
-For the year ended June 30, 2020, the School did not use a special revenue fund. - Capital Projects Fund to account for the financial resources accumulated that are restricted for capital outlays. - Debt Service Reserve Fund to account for the financial resources accumulated for the purpose of servicing and setting aside reserves for payments related to principal and interest.
+It accounts for all financial resources of the School, except those required to be accounted for in another fund. - Special Revenue Fund accounts for specific revenue, such as federal grants that are legally restricted to expenditures for particular purposes. - Capital Projects Fund to account for the financial resources accumulated that are restricted for capital outlays. - Debt Service Reserve Fund to account for the financial resources accumulated for the purpose of servicing and setting aside reserves for payments related to principal and interest.